Prevention and Detection of RDP Tunneling

 What is RDP Tunneling?

-“According to report, threat actors launching Remote Desktop Protocol (RDP) assaults are increasingly relying on network tunnelling and host-based port forwarding to circumvent network defences.
+Hackers utilizing RDP increasingly resort to network tunneling to bypass security measures.
+According to reports, threat actors launching Remote Desktop Protocol (RDP) attacks are increasingly relying on network tunneling and host-based port forwarding to evade network defenses.

 Host-Based Prevention:

-Remote Desktop sessions:
+Remote Desktop Sessions:

-Host-based Firewalls:
+Host-Based Firewalls:

 Local Accounts: